 At Paradise Roasters, we leave no room for error.
 We follow strict, proprietary processes for breeding, selection, and extraction.
 All of our specialty coffees, without exception, are sourced directly from the cherry stage or imported green from our trusted partners abroad to guarantee our commitment to quality.

-Your coffees are roasted fresh to order every Monday, Wednesday, and Friday at our Hilo Roastery in Hawaii, and aromas and tastes are always as described.
+Your coffees are roasted fresh to order every Monday and Wednesday (and sometimes Friday) at our Hilo Roastery in Hawaii, and aromas and tastes are always as described.

 Yes, premium quality comes at a price – but one that’ll never leave you feeling like you got less than what you bargained for.
 That’s the Paradise promise.